 After the video premiered and the single ran its course, the song peaked No.9 on Billboard’s R&B Songs, No.25 on Billboard’s R&B/Hip-Hop Songs and No.72 on the Hot 100.

-Before ending the month of April, Rowland revealed the release date for her “Talk A Good Game” album – an album she felt channeled the early sounds of New Edition, Pebbles and Babyface. “[It] feels like everything I wanted to make as far as music and R&B,” said Rowland.
+Before ending the month of April, Rowland revealed the release date for her forthcoming project, which she felt channeled the early sounds of New Edition, Pebbles and Babyface. “[It] feels like everything I wanted to make as far as music and R&B,” said Rowland.
 “I wanted to make sure my roots were really pronounced on this album.”

 In early May, Rowland unveiled a laundromat inspired video-teaser for her second single “Dirty Laundry.”
 The emotional song written and produced by The-Dream showcased a more vulnerable artist as she opened up about a stormy relationship with an ex-boyfriend.
 It also simplified her feelings toward Beyoncé after Destiny’s Child was put to an end.